-- 26. When a matter is appealed to arbitration the parties shall first attempt to mutually agree upon an Arbitrator to hear the matter.
-In the event no agreement is reached within ten (10) working days, or any extension of time mutually agreed upon the parties shall request that the State Mediation and Conciliation Service provide the parties with a list of seven (7) potential arbitrators.
-The parties, by lot, shall alternately strike names from the list, and the name that remains shall be the arbitrator designated to hear the particular matter. - 27.
-The parties may, by mutual agreement, agree to an alternate method of arbitrator selection and appointment, including, the expedited appointment of an arbitrator from a list provided by the State Mediation and Conciliation Service.
+- 31. When a matter is appealed to arbitration the parties shall first attempt to mutually agree upon an Arbitrator to hear the matter.
+In the event no agreement is reached within fifteen (15) days, or any extension of time mutually agreed upon the parties shall request that the State Mediation and Conciliation Service provide the parties with a list of seven (7) potential arbitrators.
+The parties, by lot, shall alternately strike names from the list, and the name that remains shall be the arbitrator designated to hear the particular matter. - 32.
+The parties may, by mutual agreement, agree to an alternate method of arbitrator selection and appointment, including, the expedited appointment of an arbitrator from a list provided by the State Mediation and Conciliation Service. - 33.
+The parties shall schedule the arbitration hearing within thirty (30) days of selecting the Arbitrator, which shall be no later than sixty (60) days from the date of the ERD letter acknowledging the Union's request to arbitrate.
+If the Union fails to select an arbitrator and schedule a hearing, the grievance shall be considered withdrawn.